awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

 To allow traffic between environment A's instances and environment B's instances, you can add a rule to the security group that Elastic Beanstalk attached to environment B, and specify the security group that Elastic Beanstalk attached to environment A\.
 This allows ingress from, or egress to, environment A's instances\.
 However, doing so creates a dependency between the two security groups\.
 If you later try to terminate environment A, Elastic Beanstalk will not be able to delete the environment's security group, because environment B's security group is dependent on it\.
 A safer approach would be to create a separate security group, attach it to environment A, and specify it in a rule of environment B's security group\.

-For more information on Amazon Amazon EC2 security groups, see [Amazon EC2 Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information on Amazon Amazon EC2 security groups, see [Amazon EC2 Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ### Capacity category settings<a name="using-features.managing.ec2.console.capacity"></a>